 Honda Element Camper (Take 3)

-Since 2016 I’ve had a few different Element campers (and other vans too!).
+Since 2016 I’ve had a few variations on the Honda Element camper (and some other vans too!).

 My first Element Camper was where my van life journey began.
 I lived in this Element for 3 years while traveling all around the U.S.